-Canvas is hygroscopic, meaning that it readily absorbs and releases moisture from the environment.
-As humidity in the air changes, canvas absorbs and releases moisture to maintain equilibrium with these changes.
-Canvas swells and contracts at much different rates than paint layers, producing mechanical stress on paint as the environment changes.
-(The environment constantly changes due to changes in temperature and relative humidity.)
-Although these changes may appear to be small, over time they place much stress on paint, which leads to cracking, cupping and paint lo
+Canvas is hygroscopic, which readily absorbs and releases moisture from the environment.
+As humidity in the air changes, the canvas absorbs and releases moisture to maintain equilibrium.
+Canvas swells and contracts at different rates than paint layers, producing mechanical stress on paint as the environment changes.
+(The environment constantly changes due to temperature and relative humidity changes.)
+Although these changes may appear small, they place much stress on paint over time, leading to cracking, cupping, and paint loss.

 This canvas shows a “spider” crack pattern usually caused by poking a brittle painting on canvas.

 Canvas is a very flexible material that is also biaxial, so it expands and contracts at different rates according to its axes—the weft and warp direction of the yarns.
-The layers in paintings that carry most of the tension (varnish, paint, ground and size), on the other hand, are composed of amorphous or semi-amorphous polymers that are much less flexible, and expand and contract to a much lesser degree and equally in all directions.
-These stiffer materials are subjected to much stress as the canvas expands and contract, resulting in cracks and then finally loss of adhesion and cupping (illustrated by the animation).
-Shock and vibration, low temperature, low humidity, high pigmentation, and aging increase both the stiffness and the likelihood of cracking of these layers.
+On the other hand, the layers in paintings that carry most of the tension (varnish, paint, ground, and size) are composed of amorphous or semi-amorphous polymers that are much less flexible and expand and contract to a much lesser degree and equally in all directions.
+These stiffer materials are subjected to much stress as the canvas expands and contracts, resulting in cracks and, finally, loss of adhesion and cupping (illustrated by the animation).
+Shock and vibration, low temperature, low humidity, high pigmentation, and aging increase the stiffness and the likelihood of cracking these layers.

-Paintings on rigid supports (wood, stone and metal) with lower response to environmental changes, such as relative humidity, are preserved for much longer periods of time, because the support does not induce as much stress on the paint film.
-Cracks on canvas paintings are predictable and museums conservators can predict the appearance of such cracks through mathematical modeling, such as those appearing in the paintings above, where even changes in crack patterns appear above the location of stretcher bars than over other areas of the canvas.
+Paintings on rigid supports (wood, stone, and metal) with lower response to environmental changes, such as relative humidity, are preserved for extended periods because the support does not induce as much stress on the paint film.
+Cracks on canvas paintings are predictable, and museum conservators can predict the appearance of such cracks through mathematical modelings, such as those appearing in the paintings above, where even changes in crack patterns appear above the location of stretcher bars than over other areas of the canvas.

-For this reason artists who are concerned about the posterity of their work should choose rigid materials as supports, because this choice will lead to a better outcome for their paintings.
+For this reason, artists concerned about their work’s posterity should choose rigid materials as supports because this choice will lead to a better outcome for their paintings.

 This is the topic of the entire first day of the Painting Best Practices workshop and one of many subjects explored in detail at the three-day workshop.
-Learn more about the Painting Best Practices Workshop.
+Learn more about the Painting Best Practices.

-Compared to wood panels, Artefex ACM panels offer a superior support for painting and mounting because ACM panels are virtually unaffected by environmental changes, such as relative humidity (RH) and temperature.
-This is a professional panel for painting when primed with water- or oil-based primers or for mounting canvas and paper.cause ACM panels have very low response to environmental changes, such as relative humidity (RH) and temperature.
-This weather-resistant panel is ideal for a wide range of paint mediums (depending on the surface prep) and mounting applications including:
+Compared to wood panels, ACM panels offer a superior support for painting and mounting because ACM panels are virtually unaffected by environmental changes, such as relative humidity (RH) and temperature.
+ACM panels offer professionals a durable support for painting when primed with water- or oil-based primers or for mounting canvas and paper.
+This weather-resistant panel is ideal for a wide range of paint mediums (depending on the surface preparation) and mounting applications, including:

 - Encaustic and wax